dippedrusk/arpabet-syllabifier/README.md

 Syllabifier is a Python module to syllabify your English pronunciations.
 Currently only ARPABET syllabification is supported.
-It will take an ARPABET transcription in array or string form and return a Pandas Series or Python list with the syllables chunked.
+It will take an ARPABET transcription in array or string form and return a list with the syllables chunked.

 ## Dependencies

 * python>=3.5
-* pandas>=0.20.0
 * jupyter>=1.0.0 (only if you want to run the test notebook locally)

 ## How to Use